TOWN OF ROUND HILL

 What types of boats can be launched from Sleeter Lake Park?

 You will be allowed to launch your canoe, kayak or small boat with a trolling motor.
 Gasoline power boats will not be permitted.
 You can fish from the shoreline as well.
+There will not be a concrete boat ramp, so you will need to push your boats off the shore.

 Will there be restrooms at Sleeter Lake Park?